boiledbuns/Relic/README.md

 ## Why Relic?
 (WIP)

-Relic is an open source Reddit client developed from the ground up with offline use in mind.
+Relic is an open source Reddit client developed from the ground up with offline use in mind. **Screenshots are below** if you just want to jump to those :)

 ## About